nikhilkalhan92/bbc-/README.md

 ## Air Pollution ##

-Hi - welcome to my project based on air pollution in various cities across india.
+Hi - welcome to my project based on air pollution in various cities across India.

 My thought process was first I needed to do an autocomplete and chart to present the results.
 The whole project using HTTML5/CSS3 and JS.
 I also needed to design the home page to be easy to use and read.